passingthru67/workspaces-to-dock/README.md

 Installation
 ------------
-The easiest way to install Workspaces-to-Dock is from https://extensions.gnome.org/extension/427/workspaces-to-dock/ Otherwise, you may download the .zip file from the Downloads page (https://github.com/passingthru67/workspaces-to-dock/downloads) or checkout the code from the master branch.
+The easiest way to install Workspaces-to-Dock is from https://extensions.gnome.org/extension/427/workspaces-to-dock/

+Otherwise, you may download the .zip file from the Downloads page (https://github.com/passingthru67/workspaces-to-dock/downloads) or checkout the code from the master branch.

-If you have the .zip file, go to Gnome tweak tools --> Shell Extensions --> Install from zip file --> choose the zip file.
+If you have the .zip file, go to Gnome Tweak tools --> Shell Extensions --> Install from zip file --> choose the zip file.

 If you have the source code, copy the folder to the appropriate place: